Microscopic Rydberg electron orbit manipulation with optical tweezers

 where $F^i_\ell$ is a dimensionless function that depends on $R_c$ and $\nu$ only through the scaled core displacement $R_c/(a_0 \nu^{2})$ and $C_1=\frac{e^2}{2 m_e\,c^3\,\varepsilon_0}$ \footnote{See End Matter for details and to see how $F_\ell^i$ can be expressed in terms of Elliptic Integrals.}.
 Hence, the energy shifts for the low-$\ell$ states are essentially independent of $\nu$ for fixed $\eta$.
 This universality applies to the envelopes only: when oscillations are present, their fine structure (well depths and minimum locations) retains a residual $\nu$ dependence that weakens as $\nu$ increases.
 Figure~\ref{fig:f_scaling}(a) illustrates the scaling, which differs markedly from Rydberg--ground-state atom interactions \cite{DeSalvo2015, Pfau2014}, where the interaction strength decreases as $\nu^{-6}$.
 The dipole moment does not behave as universally, as it is primarily a second-order effect with a non-trivial $\nu$ dependence scaling approximately as $\mathcal{D}_x \! \sim \!
 P_0 \, \eta^{2}\,\nu^{5}$ at fixed $\mathrm{NA_{eff}}$.

 A key benefit of these scaling laws is that they enable \emph{extrapolation} across principal quantum numbers.
 Holding $P_0$, $\mathrm{NA}_{\mathrm{eff}}$, and $\eta$ fixed, the same ponderomotive response is obtained for different combinations of $\nu$, $w_0$, and $\lambda$.
 This is particularly useful for predicting the behavior for large $\nu$ and realistic laser parameters, where the necessary basis size makes calculations intractable, from results obtained for a reference configuration $(\nu',w_0',\lambda')$, as illustrated in Fig.~\ref{fig:f_scaling}(b).
-Here, the full $\nu {=} 200$ PECs, including the core contribution that follows the Gaussian beam profile, are shown.
-At this large, but experimentally accessible, value for $\nu$, the tweezer wavelength $\lambda=460$ nm to obtain a tweezer waist matching $\eta \sim 1/10$ is realistic for typical optical setups.
-For these parameters and using the $\nu$-scaling for $\mathcal{D}_x$, we infer dipole moments as large as a few kilo-Debye for Rydberg $f$-states.
+Here, the total $\nu {=} 200$ PECs, including the core contribution, that follows the Gaussian beam profile, are shown.
+At this large, but experimentally accessible, $\nu$ value, reaching $\eta \! \sim \!
+1/10$ with $\mathrm{NA_{eff}\sim0.3}$, requires visible wavelength tweezer parameters $\lambda=460$ nm and $w_0=480$ nm.
+This beam waist is close to that reported in Ref.~\cite{Holzl2024} for a tweezer with $\lambda=540$ nm and $w_0=564$ nm.
+For those parameters one obtains $\eta=0.13$, for which the PECs remain qualitatively unchanged, differing mainly by the $\eta^2$ rescaling.
+For our illustrative parameter set, using the $\nu$-scaling of $\mathcal{D}_x$, we infer dipole moments as large as a few kilo-Debye for Rydberg $f$-states.
 Somewhat smaller values are found for the other low-$\ell$ states due to their larger energy gaps from Rydberg states of opposite parity; see End Matter.

 The broad local minimum in the second-highest potential curve, with an equilibrium position at about 3 $\mu$m, can support a series of bound states (in this confined 1D system) with a level spacing of around 20 kHz.
 The Rydberg atom would thus be trapped by the optical tweezer, even with a nearly 3 $\mu$m separation between the Rydberg core and the tweezer focus.
-Unlike previously considered ponderomotive bottle traps \cite{Duta2000,Barredo2020}, here it is the local reshaping of the electron orbit which induces a trapping force which is highly asymmetric with respect to the atom.
+Unlike previously considered ponderomotive bottle traps \cite{Duta2000,Barredo2020}, here it is the local reshaping of the electron orbit which induces a transverse trapping force which is highly asymmetric with respect to the atom.